 (ii) secondly in payment of any other amount owed under the contract by the debtor to the credit provider.

-84. Appropriation of payments between contracts
+84. Appropriation of payments between 2 or more contracts

 A debtor who is liable to make payments in respect of 2 or more regulated contracts to the same credit provider shall, notwithstanding any agreement to the contrary, be entitled, on making a payment in respect of the contracts which is not sufficient to discharge the total amount then due under all the contracts, to require the credit provider to appropriate the amount so paid in or towards the satisfaction of the amount due under any one or more of the contracts, or in or towards the satisfaction of the amount due under any 2 or more of the contracts, in such proportions as the debtor specifies and, if the debtor fails to make such an appropriation, the payment shall, unless the debtor and the credit provider otherwise agree, be appropriated in or towards the satisfaction of the amounts due under the respective contracts in the order in which the contracts were entered into.

-85. Tribunal may reduce credit provider’s loss
+85. Tribunal may reduce credit provider’s loss due to breach of law

 (1) Where, by reason of a contravention of or a failure to comply with this Act or the Credit (Administration) Act 1984, by a credit provider, a debtor is not liable to pay to the credit provider under a regulated contract an amount that, but for the contravention or failure, he would have been liable to pay under the contract, the credit provider may apply to the Tribunal in the prescribed form for an order increasing the liability of the debtor to the credit provider.